Fairness Auditing with Multi-Agent Collaboration: Conclusions and Future Work

-This paper shows that collaboration among previously independent audit tasks can yield a substantial gain in accuracy while respecting query budgets.
-We observed and analyzed an interesting case where prior coordination on the queries sent can cause worse outcomes than a non-coordinated collaboration strategy.
+Decision-making algorithms and models are now widespread online and often lack transparency in their operation.
+Multiple regulatory bodies are willing to conduct efficient fairness audits.
+However, agents can only estimate fairness attributes since they have a hard cap on the number of queries they can issue.
+This paper shows that collaboration among previously independent audit tasks can yield a substantial gain in accuracy under fixed query budgets.
+We observed and analyzed an interesting case where prior agent coordination on the queries causes worse outcomes than a non-coordinated collaboration strategy.
 We also show that, in practice, the latter strategy performs nearly as well as the (infeasible) optimal strategy, underlining the relevance of that proposed collaboration strategy.